Towards Using Package Centrality Trend to Identify Packages in Decline: Results

-As shown in Figure~\ref{fig:displot_metric_correlations}, the metric dependents showed the strongest correlation with centrality amongst the evaluated metrics.
-Roughly a third of the packages (34\%) have strong or very strong correlation between its number of dependents and centrality.
+As shown in \Cref{fig:displot_metric_correlations}, the dependents metric shows the strongest correlation with centrality amongst the evaluated metrics.
+Roughly a third of the packages (34\%) have a strong or very strong correlation between its number of dependents and centrality.
 This is somehow expected since packages with high centrality tend to have many dependents and vice versa.
 Still, this strong correlation does not hold for the majority of packages that we evaluated because our approach to calculate the centrality uses an algorithm that considers not only the number of dependents but also the importance of each of them.
-This explains why 13\% of the packages have a strong negative correlation with centrality.
+This explains why 13\% of the packages have a strong negative correlation between the number of dependents and centrality.
 Such packages, such as the examples in \Cref{fig:example_corr_negative}, have shown a steady increase in the number of dependents but an equally steady decrease in their centrality in \npm.

 The number of downloads also has a strong positive correlation with centrality in 22\% of the packages.
 Similar to the case of the number of dependents, it is expected that packages that rise in the centrality ranking will have an increase in the number of downloads.
 In 36\% of the cases, however, the centrality and the number of downloads are only weakly correlated (positively and negatively), and in 10\% of the packages, they have shown a strong negative correlation.
-As shown in the \moment example (\Cref{sec:motivation}), these are the packages that, albeit having a constant increase in their downloads, are falling in the ranking and becoming less central in the \npm network.
+As shown in the \moment example (\Cref{sec:centrality:motivation}), these are the packages that, albeit having a constant increase in their downloads, are falling in the ranking and becoming less central in the \npm network.
 These are the packages in which centrality can work best as an indicator of community interest.
 The number of downloads depends on the number of installed systems, which may take a longer time to reflect the package's actual community interest.

 The stars and forks metrics have approximately half the packages positively correlated with centrality and half the packages negatively correlated with centrality.
 This is a consequence of the monotonic characteristic of stars and forks.
 Projects tend to always increase their number of stars/forks, as contributors only rarely remove stars from a project.
 In fact, in our dataset only 2.39\% of the packages showed a substantial decrease in the number of stars and forks in their life cycle.
 Centrality, on the other hand, may increase and decrease as the community shifts its interest to the package or away from it.